OSVTAC/project-recommendations/pages/decisions.md

 ## 6. Equipment (“Product”) Decisions

-The following are some key decisions about requirements that need to be made at some point when designing and developing the voting system.
+The following are some key decisions about system requirements that need to be made at some point when designing and developing the voting system.
 Some pro and con tradeoffs are included.